 Today while I was making my 6th annual trip from Harrisonburg to my parent’s house for the Thanksgiving holiday, I cried.
 I cried because I remembered pieces of all those other Thanksgiving trips I made before this one.
 I remembered carpooling with my freshmen friends and how we had to wait for everyone to finish their Tuesday class before we could leave.
 I remembered listening to Christmas songs the whole way because I won a bet that I could make a list of 150 of them.
 I remembered not getting to leave with all my other senior friends because I had to stay behind and close a whole residence hall.
 I thought about all the times I’ve been leaving and coming back to this place I call home.

 I love JMU so much and its such a huge part of who I am that I don’t feel like I’m ready to part with it.
 Because of this feeling, I’m making every micro-step of this semester into a bigger-than-it-needs-to-be ordeal.
-My last summer day in Harrisonburg ended with me being a crybaby at Westover pool, and my last home football game ended with me crying over the fact that I’m not going to be sporting my duke dog cape or purple and gold fencing socks until I come back next semester as an alumni.
+My last summer day in Harrisonburg ended with me being a crybaby at Westover pool, and my last home football game ended with me heartbroken over the fact that I’m not going to be sporting my duke dog cape or purple and gold fencing socks until I come back next semester as an alumni.
 Even then I plan on doing my best to disguise the fact that I’m an alumni.
 I’ll be the alum who forgoes those comfy seats I paid for to squeeze into the student section.